luckydonald/github-quart/docs/index.rst

     github = GitHub(app)

-The following configuration settings exist for GitHub-Flask:
+The following configuration settings exist for GitHub-Quart:

 =================================== ==========================================
 `GITHUB_CLIENT_ID`                  Your GitHub application's client id.
 Go to